roadsidemultimedia/Docs/support-troubleshooting/diagnosing.md

 * [PHP](http://php.net/) version 5.2.4 or greater (5.3 recommended)
 * [MySQL](http://www.mysql.com/) version 5.0 or greater

 That said, we can’t test every possible environment, this is why PageLines DMS includes a debugging tool which can be useful when investigating issues you may have.

-For more information see our [debug](http://docs.pagelines.com/support-troubleshooting/debug) page.
+### Debug Mode ###

+Should you experience problems with your website, you might need to enable the DMS debug mode.
+This will provide the support team with additional information about your site and can help in troubleshooting.
+This information includes your server setup, PHP and MySql version, Operating System and currently installed plugins.

+To enable the Pagelines Debug mode, click on the global icon in the DMS control panel and select the advanced tab from the menu.
+In the debug panel, select the checkbox and then republish your page so the changes take effect.
+To view your debug information, navigate to the admin shortcuts tab and click the view debug information button.

+If you're unsure about the details provided, don't worry, provide this information to our support team and they will be able to determine if there your issue is server related.

+Note: the view debug information button will only appear if debug mode is enabled.

 ### PHP Info ###